Sala plane crash pilot had been banned from flying aircraft, inquest hears | ITV News

-Emiliano Sala plane crash pilot David Ibbotson had been banned from flying aircraft, inquest hears
+Sala plane crash pilot had been banned from flying aircraft, inquest hears

 The pilot of the flight which crashed killing footballer Emiliano Sala had been banned from flying the plane by its owner months earlier, an inquest has heard.

-The Argentina-born striker died alongside pilot David Ibbotson, 59, when the Piper Malibu aircraft crashed into the English Channel in January 2019.
+The Argentina-born striker died alongside pilot David Ibbotson, 59, when the Piper Malibu aircraft crashed off Guernsey in January 2019.

 Mr Sala, 28, was flying to Wales from France to join then Premier League club Cardiff City in a £15 million transfer from Ligue 1 side Nantes.